hazae41/plume/README.md

 In this example we have an AsyncEventTarget called MySocket which has a `send()` method and a `message` event

-We want to send a message with some ID and wait for a reply with the same ID, and clean afterward
+We want to send a message with some ID and wait for a reply with the same ID, skipping replies with other ID

 ```tsx
 import { Plume } from "@hazae41/plume"